 SPF, DKIM, and DMARC are complementary.
 It’s highly recommended to have one form of validation — and even better to use all three.Keep in mind that major mail servers now run stricter authentication checks for bulk senders.

-In fact, Google will require emails sent to Gmail accounts to have some form of authentication starting in February 2024.
+In fact, Google now requires emails sent to Gmail accounts to have some form of authentication.

 What is SPF?

 SPF (Sender Policy Framework) is a security protocol that asks you to list which IP addresses can send an email from your domain.
 After an email is sent, the recipient’s server can check the SPF record in your Domain Name System (DNS).
 Through SPF lookup, they can verify whether the email is from an authorized sending server.

 The SPF record that the server receives contains DNS TXT records.
 Each record is linked to a specific domain (or range of addresses/subdomains belonging to the same network).
 Here is an example of an SPF DNS TXT record with the authorized domain name:

 v=spf1 include:mydomain.com ~all

 Today, email senders without valid SPF records often go through rigorous authentication checks.
 And most of them end up in the spam folder.